 - How to conduct simple customer interviews

-- Use Google Analytics to learn where people leave your website
+- How to use Google Analytics to learn where people leave your website

-- Use Hotjar to learn why visitors leave your website
+- How to use Hotjar to learn why visitors leave your website

-Let’s start with holy grail of data sources for understanding your customers… customer development interviews.
+Let’s start with the holy grail of data sources for understanding your customers: Customer development interviews.

 These learning help you to complete the above templates, your personas and value propositions.